yangxiangxia/Py-GC-MS-Scripts-and-databases/README.md

 | `RI_SUPPORT_WINDOW`, `RI_WEAK_WINDOW` | `20`, `50` | Absolute RI-difference limits for supported and weakly supported candidates |
 | `POST_REVIEW_MERGE_RT_SEC` | `60` | RT window for merging reviewed features with the same identity, in seconds |

+Top-20 fallback: The manuscript describes retaining the top five candidates per library.
+The current code additionally enables a top-20 fallback by default for features that cannot be assigned automatically from the top five candidates.
+This may be useful when many features remain unresolved.
+Candidates are reassessed using spectral, RI, and diagnostic-ion evidence; unresolved features still require manual review.
 For another dataset, adjust the detection thresholds, RT/mass ranges, and minimum sample occurrence to match the acquisition and study design.
 Edit the default values in `config.sh`, or override individual settings before running:

 ```bash